rokit-ipa/rokit-webapp-stack/README.md

 ```sh
  FastAPI.main:app --reload
 ```
-4. Before starting FastAPI, be sure to write something to the database, empty database will throw an error :)
+3. Before starting FastAPI, be sure to write something to the database, empty database will throw an error :)
+4. Go to http://127.0.0.1:8000/main to see the nicegui